charlieegan3/travel-turbine/report.md

 9. If you'd like to share the results on your favorite social network there's a permalink and tweet button at the bottom to satisfy your needs.
 10. If you're logged in all queries will be saved to your account.
 11. If you run a query that you have done before (within a short period of time), we present a cached version of the result in order to save time.

-#### Best Route Calculation
-The best option overall and best of each method are calculated in the same way.

-1. Given a list of prices and durations the averages are calculated.
-2. Then each result in the list is given a score based on it's relation to the mean.
-Price and duration are equally weighted.
-3. The element with the lowest score wins, as it is the one that is the largest amount below average.